ruha-healing/ruha-healing.github.io/content/post/youtube-and-me/index.md

 There are **news** at Ruha Healing and I am totally happy to share them with you. 🤗

 Imagine, **I have opened a [Youtube Channel](https://www.youtube.com/channel/UCjR4h8QUBW_gUnXkfbEdKQA)!**
 Wow, I would never have thought that myself.
-If someone had asked me a year ago if I would create Youtube videos, I would have probably said no. And today?
+If someone had asked me a year ago if I would create Youtube videos, I rather would have said no. And today?
 The reality looks completely different than I thought - as so often. 😉 That's exactly what makes it fun and exciting to live, that **we never know what the future will bring and that we should always stay open and flexible for everything that comes**.
 Now it's actually happened that I am **active on Youtube**.
 I do this mainly to serve you in the yogic sense.
-The channel should be a **help for you to practice Kundalini Yoga regularly** and to connect with yourself through it.
+The channel should be a **help for you to practice Kundalini Yoga regularly**, to dive deeper into this world and to connect with yourself through it.

 ### How does that look like exactly?